-In our example, imagine rule "has firewall fields" checks for the presence of message fields src\ip and dst\ip, but does not have any actions to run.
+In our example, imagine rule "has firewall fields" checks for the presence of message fields src_ip and dst_ip, but does not have any actions to run.
 For a message without both fields the rule's condition would evaluate to false and the pipeline would abort after stage 1, as the stage requires all rules be satisfied (match all).
 With the pipeline aborted, stage 2 would not run.

 match either acts as an OR operator, only requiring a single rule's condition evaluate to true in order to continue pipeline processing.
-Note that actions are still ran for all matching rules in the stage, even if it is the final stage in the pipeline.
+Note that actions are still run for all matching rules in the stage, even if it is the final stage in the pipeline.